spilth/maven-book/pragmatic-guide-to-maven.md

 ## Task 5: Creating a Maven Project Manually

-Maven uses a small set of values to identify projects.
-You will need these for every Maven project you create and every Plugin and Dependency you use will have them as well.

-The 3 required properties are:

-* `groupId`: This represents the group this project belongs to.
-This is generally a reverse domain name like Java packages use.
-This value will not change over the course of your project's development.
-Ex: `com.example`
-* `aritfactId`: This is the name of your project.
-This needs to be unique within the groupId you provided.
-This value will also not change over time.
-Ex: `helloworld`
-* `version`: Represents the version of your application and usually done in an X.Y.Z type format.
-Version will change over time if your project goes through several releases and updates.
-You will also often see the word SNAPSHOT in the version property.
-This is explained below.

-Additionally, you must define the version number of Maven's Project Object Model that you want to use.
-This lets Maven know how to parse your pom.xml.
-For our examples this properts, `modelVersion`, will always be `4.0.0`.

-### Snapshot versus Release
+The simplest way to create a Maven project is to create a new directory and create a `pom.xml` inside of it.
+Once you've determined the dependencies and plugins you want to use, you'd add them to the POM.

 <!-- PAGE BREAK -->

 ### Create a Simple Maven Project

-To create a simple Maven project with the artifactId `hello`, do this:
+To create a simple Maven project named `hello`, do this:

     prompt> mkdir hello
     prompt> cd hello

-In your new directory create the file `pom.xml` with the following contents:
+In your new `hello` directory create the file `pom.xml` with the following contents:

     <project>
       <modelVersion>4.0.0</modelVersion>